 - Created: 1937

-Pablo Picasso is one of the most accomplished Spanish painter, and his skill is most evident in this painting.
-He is the founder of a style called Cubism that shows the same picture from different angles.
-This picture is about a woman’s face, believed to that of Picasso’s lover, shown from different angles, thereby marking the first of many paintings in cubism style.
+Pablo Picasso is one of the most accomplished Spanish painters, and his skill is most evident in this painting.
+He is the founder of Cubism, which is shown in the same picture from different angles.
+This picture is about a woman’s face, believed to be that of Picasso’s lover, shown from different angles.

 20. Portrait de L’Artiste Sans Barbe